runarorama/scala-mset/README.md

 ## Why this?

 This type differs from most implementations of multisets in that the multiplicities can be integers (for negative occurrences), rational numbers (for fractional occurrences), intervals and probability distributions (for non-deterministic or "fuzzy" occurrences), or any other type of value.
 The algebra on that type will determine what operations are available on the `MSet`.
-In particular, `MSet` provides operations for any type of measure which forms a `Realm`, which this library also provides:
+In particular, `MSet` provides operations for any type of measure that forms a `Realm`, a type this library also provides:

 ``` scala
 trait Realm[A] {